KevinCHiggins/MoireTest/README.md

  .1,4.

-**Maybe it needs a new dash array each time to force it to recalculate or clear something?**
+Maybe it needs a new dash array each time to force it to recalculate or clear something?

 No, I was thinking it comes down to the actual dash array: .5 at the start seemed bad, 1,1 is always fine (**nope, on restart 1,1 was also slow**)... but now this (orig, slow value) is fine too: .5,2,.5,0.

 **Three changes of dash array?** No, seems not enough.
 Three unseen dash-arrays?

-**It seems to have to freeze for a good few seconds on a change of dash-array, two or three times, and then it's there.** This suggests that I can finish packaging this app by simply keeping Slimjet open in the faster state - but that there's no point developing
+**It seems to have to freeze for a good few seconds on a change of dash-array, two or three times, and then it's fast.** This suggests that I can finish packaging this app by simply keeping Slimjet open in the faster state - but that there's no point developing it as a tool to release unless I unlock the mystery.

+___

+Minimal design for masking:

+- [DONE] all shapes have three radio buttons: sent to mask; masked; unmasked
+- [DONE] hapes with sent to mask, are not appended with the rest, but inside a mask, "moire-mask" - in the same order as they are in the shapes array, where they stay
+- [DONE] a shapesMasking array with arrays of boolean flags (sent/not sent; masked/unmasked (only valid if not sent)) is kept
+- order of shapes in mask is taken from original order
+- shapes can be taken back out of masks and reappear with order intact

 #### 19/02/20